mvac7/fR3eL_VDP_PRINT_Lib/README.md

 Functions for display text strings in the graphic modes (Graphic1 and Graphic2) of the TMS9918A.

 It is designed to work in GRAPHIC 2 mode (Screen 2), although it works in GRAPHIC 1 mode (Screen 1).
-For GRAPHIC 1 mode you get the advantage of faster display, useful if used for game development.
-If you want to develop a text application, you will get more functionality with the [TEXTMODE](https://github.com/mvac7/SDCC_TEXTMODE_MSXROM_Lib) library.

-For it to work in GRAPHIC 2 mode (Screen 2) you will first need to dump a tileset with a text font, in tiles 32 to 90 for uppercase, or up to 122 if you need lowercase.

 You can use this library to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.